Successful company handover Kluger in the Mühldorfer Anzeiger

 Wanner was the “matchmaker” in the successful company handover of Kluger Sondermaschinenbau from Mühldorf.
 The Mühldorfer Anzeiger has now published a newspaper article about it.
 It focuses on the special approach to the company handover.
 You can read the entire article via the link below.
 Furthermore, a letter of reference from Mr. Kluger can be found under “Top References”.
 I will not say any more about the project, Mr. Wanner says.
 After all, discretion is an important part of the work of an M&A professional.
 In the following, Mr. Wanner explains at least a few typical things that are important for company brokering.
 But it is important to mention that these things do not have anything to do directly with the Kluger project.

 Company handover – The reality

 Unfortunately, more and more medium-sized companies are closing down.
-This can happen because of many reasons: the owners do not have a successor in their own family, there is no suitable candidate at the next management level or the financial means for a takeover are lacking.
+This can happen because of many reasons.
+One of them may be that the owners do not have a successor in their own family.
+Others may be that there is no suitable candidate at the next management level or the financial means for a takeover are lacking.

 In most cases, the tax advisor supports the search for a successor with his network or recommends a professional like Wanner.

 As with every important topic, there are also specialists in the sale of a company, says Wanner.

 You don’t go to the dentist for heart problems.
 In this respect, the sale of a company, which is typically only carried out once in the owner’s career, should be done by a specialist.

 As can be seen in the various positive references from Wanner, the costs for this professional sales execution are vanishingly small.
 This is because, according to his clients, Wanner ensures that the entrepreneur can pursue his actual business unhindered.
 Meanwhile Wanner takes over the actual work in the background.
 Furthermore, by identifying a strategic buyer, he enables a much higher sales price.
 That is why the commission incurred seems ridiculously low.